 Presbytery of the James officially came into existence July 1, 1989.
 The Rev. Dr. William S. Morris was the first executive presbyter/stated clerk.
 The first meeting was July 11 at First Presbyterian Church in Richmond.

 The presbytery built an office on U.S. Route 1 on land owned by the former Hanover Presbytery.

-After Dr. Morris' resignation to become pastor at Campbell Memorial Presbyterian Church in Weems, the Rev. William M. Boyce, Jr. served as stated clerk.
+After Dr. Morris resigned to become pastor at Campbell Memorial Presbyterian Church in Weems, the Rev. William M. Boyce Jr. served as stated clerk.
 Later, the Rev. John Rickard accepted the call to become interim executive.
 Following their resignations, the Rev. James Cushman became the interim executive presbyter and stated clerk.

-In July 1997, the Rev. H. Carson Rhyne, Jr. began a three-year renewable term as the Presbytery's general presbyter and stated clerk.
-Having recently completed a decade of ministry, most of which has been spent in transition and reorganization, Presbytery of the James is now looking and working more toward the future.
+In July 1997, the Rev. H. Carson Rhyne Jr. began a three-year renewable term as general presbyter and stated clerk.

 A strategic plan detailing specific goals was created for completion between 1999-2001.

 In 2006, the presbytery voted to sell the property on Route 1 in Henrico County.
 In October 2007, the office relocated to 3218 Chamberlayne Avenue in Richmond, adjacent to Union Presbyterian Seminary.